 6.2.2.1 Lifeguard Supervisor Candidate Prerequisites

 The age of 18 years and above was an adequate age to consider a person as being mature enough for this position but there are many examples of good supervising at a younger age.
 This was a starting point but many other factors regarding experience, training, management skills, and others were equally or more important.
 For this reason, the minimum age for a lifeguard supervisor is not specified and is limited to meeting the minimum age requirement of a lifeguard and having the experience that equates to one season of lifeguarding (3 months).
-Concerning having successfully completed a lifeguard training course in the past, the MAHC considers it necessary for a lifeguard supervisor to have had this training and experience, but it is not necessary to have a current certification.
-However, the MAHC suggests that the training course should have been completed in the recent past such as within a 5-year period.
+The suggested 100 hours of experience in the role of a lifeguard is subjective but is an effective starting point in determining candidacy as a lifeguard supervisor.
+Additionally, this 100 hours of active-duty requirement should be considered recent service.
+The water rescue skills, knowledge, legal implications, and resuscitation skills have advanced significantly in recent decades so that lifeguarding experiences older than several years may no longer be truly applicable.
+This concern exists more so with lifeguard supervisor candidates who have been employed in roles without a direct connection to aquatic safety.
+The requirement to have successfully completed a lifeguard training course is also key as it ensures the lifeguard supervisor has the ability, both physically and cognitively, to provide proper support to the qualified lifeguard team when necessary.
 The requirement of the ability to communicate in English is related to the ability to effectively activate the EAP and deliver instructions as well as interface with emergency services.
 This is similar to the requirement on airlines for emergency exit row seating.

 6.2.2.2 Lifeguard Supervisor Training Elements